linemos/kubernetes-intro/codelabs/introduction-to-kubernetes-cluster.md

 You can add a tag to your directly from GitHub:
 1. In the repo, Click on *releases*, next to contributors.
 2. Click on *Draft a new release*
-3. Write your new tag, i.e., *cv-backend-2*
+3. Write your new tag (ex: *cv-backend-2*)
-4. Create release title if you want (ex: What have you done?)
+4. Create release title if you want (ex: *What have you done?*)
 5. Click *Publish release*

 **Then**

 Go back to the Build triggers in Cloud Console and click on *Build history* to see whether the backend starts building.
-Notice that you can follow the build log if you want to see whats going on.
+Notice that you can follow the build log if you want to see whats going on during the building of the image.

 <a name="deploytoyourkubernetescluster"></a>

-## 7\.
-Deploy to your Kubernetes Cluster
+##Deploy to your Kubernetes Cluster

 It's time to deploy the frontend and backend to your cluster!
 The preferred way to configure Kubernetes resources is to specify them in YAML files.